robert-DL/geoarches/CONTRIBUTING.md

 ## Contribute to geoarches

 You can make changes on your own `dev` branch(s).
-This way you are not blocked by development on the `main` branch, but can still contribute to the `main` branch if you want to and can still incoroporate updates from other team members.
+This way you are not blocked by development on the `main` branch, but can still contribute to the `main` branch if you want to and can still incorporate updates from other team members.

 1. Create a `dev` branch from the `main` branch of geoarches to start making changes.
     ```sh